 In 1998 Justin Rose announces himself to the golfing world with a memorable hole out at the 72nd hole at Royal Birkdale.
 He would finish as leading amateur.

-It meant Rose had finally bettered his fourth place as a 17-year-old amateur in The Open at Royal Birkdale in 1998.
+Finishing joint runner-up at Carnoustie last July – and that after surviving the halfway cut with nothing to spare - meant Rose had finally bettered his fourth place as a 17-year-old amateur in the 1998 Open at Royal Birkdale.

 Proud holder of an Olympic gold medal after victory over Henrik Stenson on the sport’s return to the Games in 2016.
-As of the end of 2018, he has 11 European Tour titles and nine PGA Tour crowns and collected his fifth Ryder Cup cap in September.
+Has 11 European Tour titles and collected his fifth Ryder Cup cap in September.